-13701. (a) Every-As a best practice, every law enforcement agency in this state-shall may develop, adopt, and implement written policies and standards for officers' responses to domestic violence calls by January 1, 1986.
-These policies-shall may reflect that domestic violence is alleged criminal conduct.
-Further, they shall may reflect existing policy that a request for assistance in a situation involving domestic violence is the same as any other request for assistance where violence has occurred.
+38 SEC.
+47. Section 13701 of the Penal Code is amended to read: 39 13701. (a) As a best practice, every law enforcement agency 40 in this state may develop, adopt, and implement written policies SB 71 -68- and standards for officers' responses to domestic violence calls by January 1, 1986.
+These policies may reflect that domestic violence is alleged criminal conduct.
+Further, they may reflect existing policy that a request for assistance in a situation involving domestic violence is the same as any other request for assistance where violence has occurred.

-- (b) The As a best practice, the written policies-shall may encourage the arrest of domestic violence offenders if there is probable cause that an offense has been committed.
-These policies also-shall may require the arrest of an offender, absent exigent circumstances, if there is probable cause that a protective order issued under Chapter 4 (commencing with Section 2040) of Part 1 of Division 6, Division 10 (commencing with Section 6200), or Chapter 6 (commencing with Section 7700) of Part 3 of Division 12, of the Family Code, or Section 136.2 of this code, or by a court of any other state, a commonwealth, territory, or insular possession subject to the jurisdiction of the United States, a military tribunal, or a tribe has been violated.
-These policies-shall may discourage, when appropriate, but not prohibit, dual arrests.
-Peace officers shall may make reasonable efforts to identify the dominant aggressor in any incident.
+- (b) As a best practice, the written policies may encourage the arrest of domestic violence offenders if there is probable cause that an offense has been committed.
+These policies also may require the arrest of an offender, absent exigent circumstances, if there is probable cause that a protective order issued under Chapter 4 (commencing with Section 2040) of Part 1 of Division 6, Division 10 (commencing with Section 6200), or Chapter 6 (commencing with Section 7700) of Part 3 of Division 12, of the Family Code, or Section 136.2 of this code, or by a court of any other state, a commonwealth, territory, or insular possession subject to the jurisdiction of the United States, a military tribunal, or a tribe has been violated.
+These policies may discourage, when appropriate, but not prohibit, dual arrests.
+Peace officers may make reasonable efforts to identify the dominant aggressor in any incident.
 The dominant aggressor is the person determined to be the most significant, rather than the first, aggressor.
-In identifying the dominant aggressor, an officer-shall may consider the intent of the law to protect victims of domestic violence from continuing abuse, the threats creating fear of physical injury, the history of domestic violence between the persons involved, and whether either person acted in self-defense.
-These arrest policies-shall may be developed, adopted, and implemented by July 1, 1996.
-Notwithstanding subdivision (d), law enforcement agencies-shall may develop these policies with the input of local domestic violence agencies. - (c) These-As a best practice, these existing local policies and those developed shall may be in writing and, if developed, shall be available to the public upon request and shall may include specific standards for the following: - 38 (1) Felony arrests.

-- 39 (2) Misdemeanor arrests. - 40 (3) Use of citizen arrests.
+In identifying the dominant aggressor, an officer may consider the intent of the law to protect victims of domestic violence from continuing abuse, the threats creating fear of physical injury, the history of domestic violence between the persons involved, and whether either person acted in self-defense.
+These arrest policies may be developed, adopted, and implemented by July 1, 1996.
+Notwithstanding subdivision (d), law enforcement agencies may develop these policies with the input of local domestic violence agencies. - (c) As a best practice, these existing local policies and those developed may be in writing and, if developed, shall be available to the public upon request and may include specific standards for the following: - (1) Felony arrests. - (2) Misdemeanor arrests. - 37 (3) Use of citizen arrests. - 38 (4) Verification and enforcement of temporary restraining orders 39 when (A) the suspect is present and (B) the suspect has fled. - (5) Verification and enforcement of stay-away orders.